File Juicer

 JPEG files

-When File Juicer extracts JPEG, they are not decompressed and recompressed which will lose quality, but they are saved in the original quality.
+When File Juicer extracts JPEG images they are not decompressed and recompressed, so the original quality is preserved.

-JPEG's are common in many other file formats as PDF, Microsoft Office files, and browser caches, but also in "raw" files generated from professional digital cameras.
+JPEG images are common inside many other file formats: PDF, Microsoft Office files and browser caches, but also in raw files generated by digital cameras.

-The second most common format which can be found inside a JPEG is text.
-This is meta tags, generated by other applications for describing the image.
+JPEG files can also contain embedded text in the form of IPTC metadata tags, added by photo applications to describe the image.
 File Juicer extracts these tags raw and unformatted.
-You can also see these tags in Apple Photos with the Get Info menu.
+You can also view them in Apple Photos via the Get Info menu.

 Repair of JPEG files